ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

   * `u'status'`
   * `u'status_verbose'`

 Next, let's concentrate on just these lines.
 What we see is that the key `u'product'` is associated with a value as a big dictionary.
-In this nested dictionary, we see that one of the keys `u'nutriments'` is associated with a value as another dictionary, that is the JSON object we considered earlier.
+In this nested dictionary, we see that one of the keys `u'nutriments'` is associated with a value as another dictionary&mdash;that is, the JSON object we considered earlier.

 ```
    u'product': {u'_id': u'4890008100309',